 One of our hidden gems and relatively undiscovered destinations in Western Montana’s Glacier Country, is the beautiful Bitterroot Valley.
 A visit to this scenic valley will find the Sapphire Mountain range to the east and the Bitterroot Mountain range to the west with the Bitterroot River flowing through the middle of the valley.
 If your clients are looking for an off the beaten path from Yellowstone National Park to Glacier National Park or for that perfect balance of outdoor recreation, culture and history—not to mention some of the most charming lodging options in Montana—then I suggest an itinerary that includes some time for them to stay and play in Montana’s Bitterroot Valley.

 For travelers looking to explore a truly western town, begin with the charming town of Darby.
 Or for those fans of the new series Yellowstone staring Kevin Costner, this is where the Dutton’s ranch is located.
 The towns wood-facade buildings provide a real western feel as you stroll through downtown and their signature event—Darby Logger Days—pays tribute to the town’s logging roots.
 Recommended stops include the smallest brewery in Montana; Bandit Brewing, Old West Candy and Antiques Gallery and the Darby Pioneer Memorial Museum or make the short drive north and west to Lake Como for a plethora of recreational options that include water sport activities, hiking or mountain biking around the lake on well-maintained trails.
 Take a drive along the West Fork of the Bitterroot River for great fishing and a visit to Painted Rocks State Park where green, yellow and orange lichen cover the rock walls and granite cliffs.
 For some of the best winter skiing in Western Montana, visit Lost Trail Powder Mountain at the top of Lost Trail Pass on the border of Montana and Idaho.
 The lodging options in Darby range from quaint to luxury: in town lodging includes Travellers Rest Cabins and RV Park, while additional properties in picturesque settings and a little father out of town include Alta Ranch and Rye Creek Lodge.
-For those clients looking for a luxury guest ranch, enjoy the rustic elegance—and amazing culinary offerings—at the all-inclusive Triple Creek Ranch.
+For those clients looking for a luxury guest ranch, enjoy the rustic elegance—and amazing culinary offerings—at the all-inclusive, adult only, Triple Creek Ranch.

 The largest town in the Bitterroot Valley is home to a buzzing art scene with many galleries and shops full of work from local artisans.
 Catch live art with the Bitterroot Performing Arts Series, a Montana A Cappella Society Concert or the Hamilton Players live theater.
 Other great activities include sapphire mining for that perfect gem at Sapphire Studios in Hamilton, fly-fishing on one of Western Montana’s most pristine rivers—the Bitterroot River—or hiking the popular Blodgett Canyon Overlook Trail for stunning views into the Selway-Bitterroot Wilderness.
 Stop in at Higherground Brewing Co. for stone fired pizza, salads and handcrafted beers.
-Lodging in Hamilton is comfortable and cozy at the Bitterroot River Inn & Conference Center or Hamilton’s TownHouse Inn.
+Lodging in Hamilton is comfortable and cozy at the Bitterroot River Inn & Conference Center or Hamilton’s Quality Inn.

-Located on the north end of the Bitterroot Valley on Highway 93 is Lolo, home to Travelers’ Rest State Park—the campsite where Lewis and Clark and the Corps of Discovery rested and prepared for their journey to and from the Pacific Ocean over 200 years ago.
-It is home to the only archaeologically verified campsite of their journey and was declared a National Historic Landmark in 1960.
+Located on the north end of the Bitterroot Valley on U.S. Highway 93 is Lolo, home to Travelers’ Rest State Park—the campsite where Lewis and Clark and the Corps of Discovery rested and prepared for their journey to and from the Pacific Ocean over 200 years ago.
+It is home to the ONLY archaeologically verified campsite of their journey and was declared a National Historic Landmark in 1960.
 Recreational options abound including biking, running or walking the Bitterroot Trail—a 50-mile-long paved path that runs from Missoula to Hamilton and is a fun way to see the valley.
-Just a short drive east outside of Lolo on Highway 12 is The Lodge at Lolo Hot Springs.
+Just a short drive east outside of Lolo on U.S. Highway 12 is The Lodge at Lolo Hot Springs.
 Rejuvenate in the mineral hot springs after a day spent hiking or biking in the region.
 Another favorite brewery in the Bitterroot Valley is Lolo Peak Brewery.
 Or plan dinner at Lolo Creek Steak House, one of Montana’s finest steakhouses.
 Catch happy hour at their new Lolo Creek Distillery, located behind the steakhouse.

 The Ravalli County TBID has more information on staying and playing in Western Montana’s Bitterroot Valley.
 If you need help planning an itinerary, visit our tour operator page here, or drop me a line here.
 I am always here to help.